These are the best Garmin smartwatches you can buy

 - Not too many new features over predecessor

-- Not the most stylish option
+- Not the most stylish watch

-The Fenix 6 is designed for those who crave boundless adventure and multisport capabilities.
-Be prepared to spend a pretty penny to get it.
+Best for music: Garmin Forerunner 245 Music

-Best for Music: Garmin Forerunner 245 Music
+As you might've gathered now, there are multiple Garmin Forerunner models to choose from.
+Fortunately, you can get a Garmin running smartwatch without spending a fortune.
+The Forerunner 245 Music is most popular for its long list of advanced running features and offering onboard music storage for up to 500 songs.

-You can get a Garmin running smartwatch without spending a fortune.
-The Forerunner 245 Music is most popular for it's long list of advanced running features as well as offering onboard music storage for up to 500 songs.
-You can load music files to the watch or access your favorite playlists through third-party streaming services, like Spotify and Deezer.
-Keep in mind that this model is pricier than the standard Forerunner 245, which doesn't offer music storage.
-As far as battery life goes, smartwatch mode lasts up to seven days, GPS with music mode lasts up to six hours, and GPS mode without music can go for 24 hours
+Remember that this model is pricier than the standard Forerunner 245, which doesn't offer music storage.
+However, both models are compatible with interchangeable Garmin Forerunner 245 bands.
+As far as battery life goes, smartwatch mode lasts up to 7 days, GPS with music mode lasts up to 6 hours, and GPS mode without music can go for 24 hours.

-It provides you with quite a few upgrades that its predecessor lacked, including pool swimming, strength workouts, all-day stress tracking, Galileo, UltraTrac mode, and more.
+It provides you with quite a few upgrades that its predecessor lacked, including pool swimming, strength workouts, all-day stress tracking, UltraTrac mode, and more.
 Athletes will enjoy a host of advanced features, like support for Running Dynamics and Garmin Coach.
-This gives you access to tools to help you set and reach your goals as you train.
-Speaking of training, the Forerunner 245 Music has a training status feature that lets you know if you're overtraining or undertraining.
-There's also training effect to help you see how your workouts influence your speed and endurance.
-Training load compares your most recent exercise volume to the optimal range for your fitness level.
+You'll have the necessary tools to help you set and reach your goals.
+The Forerunner 245 Music also has a training status feature that tells you if you're overtraining or undertraining.
+You can see how your workouts influence your speed and endurance.
+Then, the training load compares your most recent exercise volume to the optimal range for your fitness level.

 The only real complaints worth mentioning with this Garmin smartwatch are the lack of NFC payments and an altimeter.
 The latter seems like a very odd omission since even the most basic wearables have them.
 Many users won't miss Garmin Pay, but it still would've been a nice feature to have.
 You'll still get Wi-Fi connectivity, music storage, smartphone notifications, built-in GPS, and more than sufficient activity tracking.